 Enter Debbie Whitlock.

-An entrepreneur and award-winning business leader who now uses her expertise to coach women business owners, Whitlock’s specialty is helping her clients to take the ‘glass ceiling’ off their dreams, and arming them with strategies to navigate the fundamentals of starting a business – or taking it to the next level.
+An entrepreneur and award-winning business leader who now uses her expertise and customer service motivational quotes to coach women business owners, Whitlock’s specialty is helping her clients to take the ‘glass ceiling’ off their dreams, and arming them with strategies to navigate the fundamentals of starting a business – or taking it to the next level.

 She hosts two radio programs – Femmenation, a series of solution-oriented conversations for women about their lives and relationships, and Femme Finance, which offers guidance and support for women who desire greater mastery over their money.